Will your Part B Premiums go up in 2016?

 The study also states that beneficiaries with higher incomes would then have to “pay mul¬tiples” of $159.30 depending on their income levels.
 As an example, each member of a married couple with household income ranging from $170,000 to $214,000 a year would pay a Part B premium in 2016 of $223.00.
 “Premiums would top out at $509.80 per person for couples with income of more than $428,000,”

-So if you are either not receiving social security benefits, or a high income earner, brace yourself for higher Part B premiums in 2016, unless Congress or Health and Human Services does something about it.
+So if you are either not receiving social security benefits or a high-income earner, brace yourself for higher Part B premiums in 2016, unless Congress or Health and Human Services do something about it.